azohra/elir/README.md

 **Please Observe!**

 - Elir is using an inflector to obtain the singular form of your variable names: `languages` => `language`.
 You'll get the singular form, in the ENV!
+You can disable the inflector, by setting the `inflector` config variable to: `false`

 ## Docker